 - Fill the cream puffs by cutting the eclairs in half horizontally.
 Pipe the chocolate filling into the eclairs.
 Set aside.

 - Make the chocolate ganache: Place chopped chocolate in a large heatproof bowl.
 Microwave heavy whipping cream until very hot and lightly simmering for about 1-2 minutes.
 Pour over chocolate and let stand 1-2 minutes.
 Stir until smooth, and the chocolate is completely melted.
 Add corn syrup and stir until combined if desired (for extra gloss, totally optional).
 Let stand for about 5 minutes.

 - Place eclairs on a wire rack.
-Spoon chocolate ganache (about 1 tbsp of ganache per eclair) on top of the eclairs and let dry.
+Spoon chocolate ganache (about 1 tablespoon of ganache per eclair) on top of the eclairs and let dry.
 Store leftovers in an airtight container in the fridge up to 3 days.